-- Allow the proper amount of cooling downtime (for the X-ray tube to cool down) before the acquisition of the next image. - Mode of operation: Continuous operation with intermittent loading Needs waiting time (at least 60 times the exposure time) before the next exposure begins - Column operation time: Max.
+- Allow the proper amount of cooling downtime (for the X-ray tube to cool down) before the acquisition of the next image. - Mode of operation: Non-continuous operation (NFPA 70: long time operation) - Needs waiting time (at least 60 times the exposure time) before the next exposure begins - Column operation time: Max.
 2 min.
 On/18 min.
 Off (Ratio 1:9) - If the temperature inside the tube head reaches 60 °C (140 °F), X-ray exposure will cease, and an error message will be displayed.
 Normal X-ray capabilities will resume after the generator reaches 58 °C (136.4 °F). - The fan automatically operates when the temperature surrounding the tube head reaches the pre-defined level: 35 °C (95 °F).
 The setpoint temperature is configurable.